joe-tito/hashicorp-vault-go-example/README.md

 ## Go Installation

-If you do not have Go installed on your machine already, please follow the instructions below to install them.
+If you do not have Go installed on your machine already, please follow the instructions below to install it.

 1) Connect to your Linux instance